timlabs/uscode/United States Code/TITLE 34-CRIME CONTROL AND LAW ENFORCEMENT/Subtitle II-Protection of Children and Other Persons/CHAPTER 205-AMBER ALERT/CHAPTER 205-AMBER ALERT.md

 * The Secretary shall prescribe requirements, including application requirements, for the receipt of grants under this section.

 #### (g) Definition
-* In this section, the term "State" means any of the 50 States, the District of Columbia, or Puerto Rico.
+* In this chapter, the term "State" means any of the 50 States, the District of Columbia, American Samoa, Guam, Puerto Rico, the Northern Mariana Islands, the Virgin Islands of the United States, and any other territory of the United States.

 #### (h) Authorization of appropriations
-* There is authorized to be appropriated to the Secretary to carry out this section $20,000,000 for fiscal year 2004.
+* There is authorized to be appropriated to the Secretary to carry out this section $20,000,000 for each of fiscal years 2019 through 2023.
 Such amounts shall remain available until expended.

 #### (i) Study of State programs
 * #### (1) Study